jawira/plantuml-client/docs/well-known-issues.md

-## Limitations
+### Incomplete diagrams

 Default PlantUml server (<https://www.plantuml.com/plantuml>) cannot handle huge diagrams.
 If you have problems it is suggested to use your own PlantUml server (<https://github.com/plantuml/plantuml-server>).

 Additionally, you have to set PLANTUML_LIMIT_SIZE environment variable in your server, otherwise your diagram will be cropped.